icon-project/goloop/doc/gochain_icon_local_node_guide.md

 If the command runs successfully, it generates the jar file on `./api/build/libs/`.

-and copy jar file to `java-score-examples/hello-world`.
+Then copy the jar file to `java-score-examples/hello-world`.

 ```
 $ cp ./api/build/libs/api-0.8.7-SNAPSHOT.jar ${JAVA_SCORE_EXAMPLES_ROOT}/hello-world/api-0.8.7-SNAPSHOT.jar